Safeguarding at Pirbright

 - Mr Sam Fuller - Class Teacher (DSL)

-- Mrs Chiara Dow– Deputy Headteacher (Assistant DSL)
+- Mrs Chiara Dow– Deputy Headteacher (Deputy DSL)

-- Mrs Erin Hinzman - Home School Link Worker (Assistant DSL) email@example.com
+- Mrs Erin Hinzman - Home School Link Worker (Deputy DSL) email@example.com

 If you are concerned about a child’s welfare, please record your concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.
 Do NOT conduct your own investigation.
 You are able to make your own referrals to Children’s Services.